 With any method, there are drawbacks that can keep the hacker from making the most out of their acquisitions.
 For example, a hacker has a limited window to exploit the credentials they’ve obtained.
 Once the user catches on and reports the suspicious activity, the hacker’s fun will come to an end.
 Additionally, most ATMs are monitored through either internal security cameras, or external hidden cameras that are positioned all around the terminal.

 In spite of these challenges, hackers could very well take advantage of this vulnerability.
 Rapid7 has fully disclosed the details of the vulnerability to the manufacturers, but hasn’t made the details public out of fear that this information could put more people at risk.
 Basically, Rapid7 wants to give the manufacturers an opportunity to one-up the hackers before they find a way around this fix, too.

 Even if you don’t suspect that a hacker has made off with your credit card credentials, it’s still a best practice to monitor your bank statements for consistency, and to ensure that no suspicious activity is targeting them.
 It’s also good to know that your bank will never contact you via email or phone number asking you to change your PIN or confirm other credentials.
 Some hackers may try to get you to hand over credentials through phishing scams, which are specifically designed to harvest your sensitive information and use it against you.

 Bonus tip: don’t input credentials into unsecured websites.
 Any website that wants your credit card number, security code, or otherwise, should be protected by encryption to hide your information from hackers.
 You should be mindful of where you plug in any sensitive information on the Internet, as some websites might look legitimate, but be designed to steal your data.

-For more information about how to keep your financial records secure, reach out to COMPANYNAME at PHONENUMBER.
+For more information about how to keep your financial records secure, reach out to us at (973) 882-4644.